An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 * `com` matches all top-level "com" domains and all subdomains thereof.
 * `com-example` matches all pages in the "example.com" domain and all its subdomains.
-* `com-example-developer` matches all pages in the domain "developer.example.com" and all its subdomains.
+* `com-example-abc` matches all pages in the domain "abc.example.com" and all its subdomains.
 * `com-example-strange^part` matches all pages in the domain "strange-part.example.com" and all its subdomains.

 In other words `html[data-at-document-domain|="domainSpecialString"] ` - matches if the document URL is on the domain provided (or a subdomain of it).